isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ## <a name="nx_sntp_client_utility_fraction_to_usecs"></a>nx_sntp_client_utility_fraction_to_usecs

-Converte un componente della frazione NTP in microsecondi
+Convertire un componente frazione NTP in microsecondi

 ### <a name="prototype"></a>Prototipo